-If you are seeking a London dry gin that makes a magnificent Martini, look no further than Martin Miller's Gin.
-It is one of the newer names in this tight market, yet in the almost two decades since its launch, it has quickly risen to the ranks of the best gins available.
+If you are seeking a London dry gin that makes a magnificent martini, look no further than Martin Miller's Gin.
+It is one of the newer names in this tight market, having launched in 1999, yet it has quickly risen to the ranks of the best gins available.

 Martin Miller's is a modern take on traditional gin.
-It has that wonderful juniper dominance we look for in a London dry and it is perfectly balanced, crisp, clean and simply an extravagant gin.
+It has that wonderful juniper dominance of a London dry and it is perfectly balanced, crisp, clean and simply an extravagant gin.

 Martin Miller's Westbourne Strength will be the next step in your exploration of this brand.
-This bottle is a little stronger at 45% ABV, which makes it another fantastic option for any gin cocktail you want to pour it in.
+This bottle is a little stronger at 45 percent ABV (90 proof), which makes it a fantastic option for any gin cocktail you want to pour it in.
 You will not lose any of that signature gin flavor with this option!

 06 of 09